99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Example 5

-Initial office visit for a 28-year-old male with systemic vasculitis and compromised limb circulation.
+Initial office visit for a 28-years-old male with systemic vasculitis and compromised circulation to the limbs.
 (Rheumatology)

 Example 6

-Initial office visit for a 41-year-old female new to the area requesting rheumatologic care, no disability due to scleroderma, and recent hospitalization for malignant hypertension.
+Initial office visit for a 41-years-old female new to the area requesting rheumatologic care, no disability due to scleroderma and recent hospitalization for malignant hypertension.
 (Rheumatology)

 Example 7

-Initial office visit for a 52-year-old female with acute four extremity weakness and shortness of breath, one weak post-fly vaccination.
+Initial office visit for a 52-years-old female with acute four extremity weakness and shortness of breath one weak post-fly vaccination.
 (Physical Medicine & Rehabilitation)

 Example 8

-Initial office visit for a 60-year-old male with previous back surgery; now presents with back and pelvic pain two-month history of bilateral progressive calf and thigh tightness and weakness when walking, causing several falls.
+Initial office visit for a 60-years-old male previous back surgery; now presents with back and pelvic pain, two-month history of bilateral progressive calf and thigh tightness and weakness when walking, causing several falls.
 (Orthopaedic Surgery)

 Example 9

-Initial office visit for an adolescent referred from the emergency room after making a suicide gesture.
+Initial office visit for an adolescent referred from emergency room after making suicide gesture.
 (Psychiatry)

 Example 10

-Initial Office visit for a 49-year-old female with a history of headaches and dependence on opioids, She reports weight loss, progressive headache, and depression.
+Initial Office visit for a 49-years-old female with a history of headaches and dependence on opioids, She reports weight loss, progressive headache, and depression.
 (Psychiatry)

 Example 11